This post was updated on February 17th, 2023

 Prenatal vitamins aside, when it comes to fertility, myo-inositol is one of the most promising candidates for women with PCOS.
 This natural, vitamin-like sugar has a notable effect on fertility.

-For women with PCOS, myo-inositol has been shown to improve ovarian function [21] and egg quality [22, 23].
+For women with PCOS, myo-inositol can improve ovarian function [21] and egg quality [22, 23].
 During IVF trials, myo-inositol has increased the yield of mature eggs [24].
-It’s improved pregnancy rates [25, 26], and reduced the risk of ovarian hyperstimulation syndrome [23].
-Other studies have found that myo-inositol may be more effective than birth control at regulating ovarian function [27].
+It’s improved pregnancy rates [25, 26] and reduced the risk of ovarian hyperstimulation syndrome [23].
+Other studies have found that myo-inositol is better than birth control at regulating ovarian function [27].
 It may also be better than metformin for boosting pregnancy rates [28].

 Learn more about inositol for PCOS and fertility here.